marcandrews/mybb-gcm-push-notifications/README.md

  2. Navigate to my [MyBB Dev Forums](https://chivegaming.org/dev/) and register
  3. Enable GCM Push Notifications from your User CP > [Edit Options](https://chivegaming.org/dev/usercp.php?action=options) (under Default Thread Subscription Mode)
     - note that this is my development forum so if I'm currently working on the plugin, the demo may not function correctly; however, I will try to always have a functioning/tested version on GitHub
- 4. Post a new thread and subscribe to it or subscribe to an exisiting thread
+ 4. Post a new thread and subscribe to it or subscribe to an existing thread
  5. Open a new Chrome incognito window, and register a second account on my MyBB Dev Forum
  6. Post to your first account's subscribed thread to see notification

+## Instructions

-## Installation instructions
+### Installation

  1. Obtain your Google Sender ID and API key
     1. Go to [Google Developer Console](https://console.developers.google.com/) and create a new project